pythonanywhere/help_pages/articles/Virtualenvs.md

-##Using your virtualenv back in your web app
+##Step 3: Configure your app to use this virtualenv

-Now that you have a virtualenv, and you know its path, you can go and enter it back in the **Web** tab.
+Now that you have a virtualenv, and know its path, configure your app to use this virtualenv.

-Go to the Virtualenv section, and enter the path: `/home/myusername/.virtualenvs/myvirtualenv`
+Go to the **Web** tab, and in the Virtualenv section, enter the path: `/home/myusername/.virtualenvs/myvirtualenv`

-  * TIP: if you're using virtualenvwrapper, you can just enter the name of the virtualenv, *myvirtualenv*, and the system will automatically guess the rest of the path (*/home/myusername/.virtualenvs etc*) after you hit ok
+  * TIP: if you're using virtualenvwrapper, you can just enter the name of the virtualenv, *myvirtualenv*, and the system will automatically guess the rest of the path (*/home/myusername/.virtualenvs etc*) after you hit ok.

 Now, **Reload** your web app, and you should find it has access to all the packages in your virtualenv, instead of the system ones.

+##Deactivating and reactivating your virtualenv

+Once you create your virtualenv, you need to activate it.
+It's automatically activated straight after you create it with `mkvirtualenv`, and you can re-activate it later with `workon`.

+Re-activate using `workon`:

+    $ workon myvirtualenv
+    (myvirtualenv) $ which python
+    /home/myusername/.virtualenvs/myvirtualenv/bin/python
+    (myvirtualenv) $ python
+    Python 3.6.0 (default, Jan 13 2017, 00:00:00)
+    [GCC 4.8.4] on linux
+    Type "help", "copyright", "credits" or "license" for more information.
+    >>>

+To deactivate, use `deactivate`:

+    (myvirtualenv) $ deactivate
+    $ which python
+    /usr/bin/python